Something Different (1963 film): Style and synopsis

-Something Different merges documentary-style footage of Eva, a Czechoslovakian gymnast played by real-life Olympic gold-medalist Eva Bosáková, as she endures incessant training in preparation for a competition.
+Something Different merges documentary-style footage of Eva, a Czechoslovak gymnast played by real-life Olympic gold-medalist Eva Bosáková, as she endures incessant training in preparation for a competition.
 These scenes are juxtaposed against a narrative following the fictional housewife Věra, who is discontented and overwhelmed by housework as she struggles to take care of her misbehaving son Mydla and her inattentive husband Josef, eventually resorting to a similarly unsatisfying affair with Jirka.
 There is no narrative link between the two women's stories apart from the opening scene in which the documentary images of Eva appear on Vera's television set.

 After many scenes of Eva enduring grueling and humiliating training sessions, the film includes scenes of her actually performing her routine at a competition, and a final shot of her working as a gymnastics instructor for a younger woman.
 Meanwhile, Věra's marriage almost collapses as her husband reveals that he is also having an affair, and tells her that they should divorce, although a final scene shows her together with family.